adc-connect/adcc/docs/benchmarks/commit.rst

 This summary only shows a few key results, which have been generated using commit **9c7bba83** from the `adcc repository <https://code.adc-connect.org>`_.
-The full results in interactive form is accessible on https://adc-connect.github.io/adcc-bench.
+The full results in interactive form are accessible on https://adc-connect.github.io/adcc-bench.